-The Falcon Loan from the Air Force Aid Society is intended for a more focused spectrum of emergency situations such as emergency financial help with rental or utility assistance.
+The Air Force Falcon Loan from the Air Force Aid Society is intended for a more focused spectrum of emergency situations such as emergency financial help with rental or utility assistance.
 The Air Force Falcon Loan is also appropriate for:

 - Rental and utility bill emergency assistance

 - Emergency Medical and Dental Expenses

 The AFAS Falcon Loan program is a streamlined process to provide Active Duty Air Force Members and Air Force Reserve with expedited financial assistance for financial emergencies.
 Less information is required to apply for this loan, but the loan amount cannot exceed $1,000.